 Lake Ouachita is a park that proves you can have the best of all worlds – lakefront property, 50 amp full hookups and satellite TV through the gorgeous tree cover!
 Its superintendent, Lee Howard, and his entire staff made me feel so welcome it was easy to have fun there.
 The sunset cruise on that pristine lake will always be a treasured memory.

 Lake Catherine and its quiet, graceful charm was like coming home to where I really began to understand the joys of RVing – campfires right on the lake in a quiet forested setting with the added perk of being close enough to explore Hot Springs easily.
 I really enjoyed my talks with the Park Superintendent, Bill Saunders.
 With 26 years in the park service, it always does my heart good to hear someone who really loves their job and wouldn’t rather be doing something else – it’s a rare enough thing, that’s for sure!

 Village Creek was the last Arkansas park I stayed at this trip and I will definitely be back.
 Already special in many ways, not the least its location on a unique piece of land called Crowley’s Ridge with the only remaining preserved portion of the Trail of Tears, there are many planned improvements in store there.
 When the golf course, clubhouse, lodge/restaurant, and full-service spa is complete, it will certainly live up to the name Village Creek Resort.
 Mike Brawner and his staff are the perfect hosts for this park and I hated having to leave there without being able to spend more time with them.

-See the links to the left for the places I visited here.
+See the links to the right for the places I visited here.